Earthquakes occur when one block of earth slips past another block along surfaces called faults or fault planes and generates ground shaking.

 A landslide is a form of mass wasting where large amounts of earth move down a slope under the influence of gravity.
 They can have devastating effects especially in heavily populated areas near hillsides or mountain slopes.

-Subsidence is the sudden sinking of the Earth’s surface due to the movement of earth underneath.
-Liquefaction is similar to subsidence, but occurs when sediments are saturated with water.
+Subsidence is the sudden sinking of the Earth’s surface due to the movement of the earth underneath.
+Liquefaction is similar to subsidence but occurs when sediments are saturated with water.
 While these events can occur naturally, they are usually aggravated by earthquakes.

 During and after an earthquake, large water pipes underground and dams may be damaged and fail.
 These can cause flooding in populated areas which may result in property damage and harm to life.